 Henri de Toulouse-Lautrec (1864-1901) was the great mythologizer of Montmartre, the licentious cauldron of Fin-de-Siècle Paris.
 His first poster, Moulin Rouge / La Goulue (1891), revolutionized the art of lithography.
 For a frenzied ten years, until his death in 1901, he created magnificent art out of grotesquery, and designed poignant moments from within the heart of decadence.
-This summer’s auction offers a delightful array of his best-loved lithographs and rare prints.
+This fall’s auction offers a delightful array of his best-loved lithographs and rare prints.

 at Rennert's Gallery: 26 W. 17th St., NYC